music-encoding/guidelines/_guidelines-v3/12-facsimiles/01-facsimileElements.md

 **@lrx**, and **@lry** attributes.
 For navigation purposes, {% include link elem="surface" %} has a **@startid** attribute that accommodates pointing to the first object appearing on this particular writing surface.

-{% include plainExample.html example="examples/facsimiles/facsimiles-sample232.xml" valid="true" version=page.version %}
+{% include mei example="facsimiles/facsimiles-sample232.xml" valid="true" %}
 Within {% include link elem="surface" %} elements, one may nest one or more {% include link elem="graphic" %} elements, each providing a reference to an image file that represents the writing surface.
 Multiple {% include link elem="graphic" %} elements are permitted in order to accommodate alternative versions (different resolutions or formats, for instance)